 Making Engagement Meaningful through Organized Routine Interaction (MEMORI) Corps

-The goal of the MEMORI Corps intervention research study is to find out if providing personalized in-home companion care delivered by trained senior volunteers can help persons with dementia living at home and support their family caregivers.
+The goal of the MEMORI Corps intervention research study is to find out if providing personalized, virtual companion-guided service by trained senior volunteers can help people living with dementia living at home and support their care partner(s).

 Who may join?

-People with dementia and their informal caregivers who reside together in the same home in Baltimore City or Baltimore County.
-Healthy volunteers 55 years of age and older to serve as companions.
+We are recruiting two groups of participants: 1) People living with dementia and their care partner(s) who reside together in the same home; and 2) Healthy volunteers 55 years of age and older to serve as companions.

 What happens in this study?

-Gift cards for up to $75 for each enrollee.
+Gift cards for $25 for each participant after each completed assessment.

-Stipend of $250 per month for actively serving volunteers.
+Stipend of $200 per month for volunteers while actively serving.

 Contact the MEMORI Corps Research Team